|

 19. Explore Notting Hill

-Cosied in the borough of Kensington and Chelsea is the famously known neighbourhood — Notting Hill.
+Cosied in the borough of Kensington and Chelsea is London’s most famous neighbourhood — Notting Hill.

-The vibrant and multi-cultural neighborhood is home to some of the city’s most iconic attractions and events, such as Portobello Road Market, the Notting Hill Carnival and Notting Hill movie locations — as well as its own unique collection of shops, restaurants, pubs, bars and clubs.
+The vibrant and multi-cultural is home to some of the city’s most iconic attractions and events, such as Portobello Road Market and Notting Hill Carnival with plenty to discover from Notting Hill movie locations to Notting Hill lunch spots and the Notting Hill Bookshop.

 Read More: 17 Things to do in Notting Hill: A Local’s Guide